yafshar/kim_commands/kim_commands.rst

    kim_property create  instance_id property_id
    kim_property destroy instance_id
-   kim_property modify  instance_id key property_key property_value
+   kim_property modify  instance_id key key_name key_name_key key_name_value
-   kim_property remove  instance_id key property_key
+   kim_property remove  instance_id key key_name
    kim_property dump    file

 Here, *instance\_id* is a positive integer identifying the property instance.
 In the case where there are multiple property instances, they cannot repeat.
 A *property\_id* is a
-`KIM property name <https://openkim.org/properties>`_ or a unique ID of the property.
+`KIM property name <https://openkim.org/properties>`_ or a unique ID of the property, or a file name which contains a local user defined property definition.

 For example, in case of a property name, one can simply use:

 .. parsed-literal::